Michèle Lalonde: Career

+She wrote the screenplay for the 1973 drama film The Conquest (La Conquête), directed by Jacques Gagné.

 She experimented with the 1977 historical play known as Dernier recours de Baptiste à Catherine that was first produced at Montreal's Theatre d'Aujourd'hui.
-Lalonde compiled her best works between 1965 to 1975 into the collection Défense et illustration de la langue québécoise and Portee disparue in 1979.
+Lalonde compiled her best works between 1965 and 1975 into the collection Défense et illustration de la langue québécoise and Portee disparue in 1979.
 The following year, she won the Prix Duvernay from the Saint-Jean-Baptiste Society for her work, and worked on the film concerning La Nuit de poesie, where she read Speak White.
 In 1981, she co-wrote Cause commune: manifeste pour une internationale des petites cultures with Denis Moniere and Petit testament: Outremont on her own.
 Lalonde was made president of the International Federation of French-language writers three years later.
 In 1989, she wrote with Jean Dozois and Jean Poupart Construction sociale de la dangerosite: pratique criminologique et systeme penal for the Conseil quebecois de la recherche sociale of the Government of Quebec.

 Lalonde served as professor of the history of civilizations at the National Theatre School of Canada from 1976 to 1980.
 Between 1982 and 1986, she served as the Fédération internationale des écrivains de langue française's president.
 Lalonde was president of the Quebec Writers' Union from November 1984 to November 1986.
 She received the Prix du poète from the Francophone Poetry Market in 2004.
 Lalonde has been a member of the Order of Francophones of America since 1985.
 Manuscripts of some of her works are kept in the Montreal collection of the Bibliothèque et Archives nationales du Québec, and her works were broadcast on Radio-Canada.

-She died on July 22, 2021 in Montreal.
+She died on July 22, 2021, in Montreal.